HenrikBengtsson/my-paragliding-setup/README.md

 * XCTrack: Install via [APK](https://xctrack.org/Download.html)
   ([changelog](https://xctrack.org/Change_Log.html))

-* Battery: A five-hour (sic!) flight took it from from 97% to 50% (running XCTrack in the background and an auto-reloading website with live wind data in the foreground)
+* Battery: 8-10 hours(?).
+Observation: A five-hour (sic!) flight took it from from 97% to 50% (running XCTrack in the background and an auto-reloading website with live wind data in the foreground)

 ## Configuration